cakephp/docs/en/phinx/configuration.rst

 .. code-block:: yaml

     paths:
-        migrations: %%PHINX_CONFIG_DIR%%/module/*/{data,scripts}/migrations
+        migrations: '%%PHINX_CONFIG_DIR%%/module/*/{data,scripts}/migrations'

 Custom Migration Base
 ---------------------

-By default all migrations will extend from Phinx's `AbstractMigration` class.
+By default all migrations will extend from Phinx's ``AbstractMigration`` class.
-This can be set to a custom class that extends from `AbstractMigration` by setting ``migration_base_class`` in your config:
+This can be set to a custom class that extends from ``AbstractMigration`` by setting ``migration_base_class`` in your config:

 .. code-block:: yaml